mjpolifka/nms-tools/readme.md

 I still need a backend though, and I still want it to be Python/Flask.
 If it ends up being a 100%-React app, I'll still need something to serve it.

-But definitely I need to start this in Flask and see where it goes from there, while I build up my data in a file
+But definitely I need to start this in React and see where it goes from there, while I build up my data in a file